 - Passive alcohol detection systems that use sensors to determine whether a driver is drunk and then prevent the vehicle from moving.

-Driving performance and driver monitoring systems could be beneficial not only to prevent drunk driving, but to detect other dangerous behaviors that lead to crashes such as drowsy driving, distracted driving, and even medical emergencies.
+Driving assistance and driver monitoring systems could be beneficial not only to prevent impaired driving, but to detect other dangerous behaviors that lead to crashes such as drowsy driving, distracted driving, and even medical emergencies.

-- Research supports technological solutions to end drunk driving.
+4. Research supports technological solutions to end impaired driving.

-More than 9,400 lives could be saved annually if all new cars have drunk driving prevention technology as standard equipment, according to the Insurance Institute for Highway Safety.
+More than 9,400 lives will be saved annually when all new cars have drunk driving prevention technology as standard equipment, according to the Insurance Institute for Highway Safety.

-- The technology should be mandated, not voluntary, as standard equipment in all new cars.
+5. The technology must be mandated, not voluntary, as standard equipment in all new cars.

 Volvo has been adding in-car sensors and cameras to its vehicles, aimed at enhancing safety by monitoring drivers for signs of intoxication and distraction, then intervening to prevent crashes.
 It made the following announcements in March 2019.